 The Western Australian Trade Offices in Dubai, United Arab Emirates and Nairobi, Kenya were established in 2002 and 2013 respectively.
 These offices facilitate trade and investment opportunities in the Middle East and Africa.

-The Middle East region presents diverse economic and commercial potential and the United Arab Emirates is an emerging investor.
-Western Australia provides potential investment opportunities for the United Arab Emirates in agriculture, maritime and infrastructure developments in addition to the mining and energy sector.
+The Middle East region presents diverse economic and commercial potential, and the United Arab Emirates is an emerging investor.
+Western Australia provides potential investment opportunities for the United Arab Emirates in mining, agriculture, maritime, and infrastructure developments.

 Opportunities in the African region are pursued through the existing Memorandum of Understanding with the Common Markets of Eastern and Southern Africa (COMESA) nations.
 Signed in Lusaka in 2014, the MOU focusses on education, training and capacity building in the mining and resources sectors.

 Contact the Government of Western Australia Office Dubai and Nairobi

 Pankaj Savara, Commissioner

 Emarat Atrium PO Box 58007 Dubai, United Arab Emirates